 Review of Windstar

-One of the industry's small cruise lines, Windstar Cruises is a cruise ship company operating a fleet of small-sized luxury vessels.
+One of the industry's small cruise lines, Windstar Cruises is a passenger shipping company operating a fleet of small-sized luxury vessels.
 Largest Windstar yachts carry up to 310 passengers.
-The cruise line visits around 150 ports of call throughout the Caribbean, Central America, Asia, South Pacific (Australia) and Europe.
+The company offers exotic itineraries visiting around 150 ports of call throughout the Caribbean, Central America, Asia, South Pacific (Australia) and Europe.

 In May 2014, Windstar Cruises added to its fleet of sailing yachts the Star Pride power yacht, which was followed by Star Breeze and Star Legend (May 2015).
 The additional capacity resulted in new itineraries such as cruises to Panama Canal, Costa Rica and Iceland, and allowed Windstar to sail Tahiti year round.
 The line is named World’s Best Small Ship Cruise Line by 2014 Condé Nast Traveler Readers’ Choice Awards.